 Keeping a record of such business contracts is important, but it is also crucial to know the types of contracts you must enter into.
 How does it affect your legal obligations?
 What will be your responsibilities?
 Can the contract be revoked?

 What is a unilateral contract?

 This is a business contract where the document is drafted by one party – the offeror.
 The offer is made to the general public or can be specific to a few people.
-But the other party to the contract i.e., the offeree, is in no way obligated to act upon such offer.
+But the other party to the contract, i.e., the offeree, is in no way obligated to act upon such an offer.
 But when the offeree fulfills the ask, the offeror needs to act pursuant to the contract and fulfill their party’s promise.

 These contracts are used in cases where the offeror is willing to pay for the specified act.

 Another example of a unilateral contract can be an insurance contract.
-Here the insurance company promises to pay a specified sum of money only if the agreed-upon event occurs.
+Here, the insurance company promises to pay a specified sum of money only if the agreed-upon event occurs.
 If the event does not happen, then the company is not obligated to pay.